British PM denies UK troops retreating under fire from Iraq’s second-largest city.

-Also on Monday, anti-war protesters were given an 11th hour go-ahead to stage a march to parliament after police had earlier threatened to use an old Victorian law to stop them.
+Also on Monday, anti-war protesters were given an 11th hour go-ahead to stage a march to the British parliament after police had earlier threatened to use a Victorian law to stop them.

 The Stop the War Coalition said it had been given police permission to march from Trafalgar Square to parliament.